h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Once administrators verify that both ends of a connection support RADIUS/1.1, and that it has been negotiated successfully, the configurations SHOULD be updated to require RADIUS/1.1.
 The connections should be monitored after this change to ensure that the systems continue to remain connected.
 If there are connection issues, then the configuration should be reverted to using "allow", until such time as the connection problems have been resolved.

-We reiteratate that systems implementing this specification, but configured with setting which forbid RADIUS/1.1, will behave exactly the same as systems which do not implement this specification.
+We reiterate that systems implementing this specification, but configured with setting which forbid RADIUS/1.1, will behave exactly the same as systems which do not implement this specification.
 Systems implementing RADIUS/1.1 SHOULD NOT be configured by default to forbid that protocol.
 That setting exists mainly for completeness, and to give administrators the flexibility to control their own deployments.

 If a server determines that there are no compatible application protocol names, then as per {{RFC7301}} Section 3.2, it MUST send a TLS alert of "no_application_protocol" (120), which signals to the other end that there is no compatible application protocol.
 It MUST then close the connection.
 This requirement applies to both new sessions, and to resumed sessions.